A refinement of the Lorentz local field expression with impact on the Clausius-Mossotti and Lorentz-Lorenz models: Absolute values of molecular polarizability

 \section{Absolute values of molecular polarizability}

-In the previous section, the curve fitting involved using the Lorentz-Lorenz and exact local field based models to recover molecular polarizability $\alpha$ of the base materials\footnote{Note: historic publications from before the adoption of the SI system of units - but sometimes even today - often use Gaussian units, where many numbers and equations are off by a factor $4\pi$.
-In particular, a molecular polarizability of $1~\mathrm{\AA^3}$ in Gaussian units equals $4\pi~\mathrm{\AA^3}$ in the SI system used throughout this paper.}, presented in Table \ref{tb:Polarizability}.
+In the previous section, the curve fitting involved using the Lorentz-Lorenz and exact local field based models to recover molecular polarizability $\alpha$ of the base materials\footnote{Authors differ in units used for molecular polarizability. $1~\mathrm{a.u.}$ (atomic units) $=\mathrm{a_0}^3\approx 0.148184~\mathrm{\AA^3}$, where $\mathrm{a_0}$ is the Bohr radius. $1~\mathrm{\AA^3}$ (Gaussian units) $=4\pi~\mathrm{\AA^3}$ (SI units).
+This paper uses SI units. }, presented in Table \ref{tb:Polarizability}.